fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 When you rely solely on a compile dependency to the respective -api dependencies you will not be able to use DefaultKubernetesClient nor DefaultOpenShiftClient directly to create your client instances.
 You should instead - TBD

+### OkHttp HttpClient

+The -client dependencies still default to the OkHttp client If you are doing any customization to OkHttp clients directly, you'll need to include the kubernetes-httpclient-okhttp dependency in the compile scope - instead of the default runtime scope

+### JDK HttpClient

+The JDK client should be considered experimental, please consult the [README](../httpclient-jdk/README.md).

+To use it, exclude the kubernetes-httpclient-okhttp dependency and add the kubernetes-httpclient-jdk dependency.

 ### Package Changes

 - Readiness/OpenShiftReadiness moved from client.internal.readiness to client.readiness
 - client.utils classes including Base64, CreateOrReplaceHelper, DeleteOrCreateHelper, OptionalDendencyWrapper, etc. are not in the -api jar, they are still in the -client jar under utils.internal.
 - Some other effectively internal classes in dsl.base and other packages were moved to corresponding internal packages - it is unlikely this will affect you unless you developed a custom extension.

-## Deprecation Removals
+### Deprecation Removals

 - Removed KubernetesClient.customResource / RawCustomResourceOperationsImpl, please use the generic resource api instead
-- Removed deprecatedHttpClientUtils.createHttpClient(final Config config, final Consumer<OkHttpClient.Builder> additionalConfig), please use the OkHttpClientFactory instead
+- Removed HttpClientUtils.createHttpClient(final Config config, final Consumer<OkHttpClient.Builder> additionalConfig), please use the OkHttpClientFactory instead
-- Removed deprecated methods on SharedInformerFactory dealing with the OperationContext
+- Removed methods on SharedInformerFactory dealing with the OperationContext
+- Removed DefaultKubernetesClient and DefaultOpenShiftClient constructors directly referencing OkHttp - use OkHttpClientImpl to wrap the OkHttpClient, or the OkHttpClientFactory instead.

 ## IntOrString changes